bit-gpt/registry/chat-gorilla-falcon-7b/README.md

 ## 📒 Example Usage

 ### 1️⃣ Prompt: Translate a text from English to French

-> <<<domain>>>: Natural Language Processing Text2Text Generation
+\<\<\<domain\>\>\>: Natural Language Processing Text2Text Generation

->
-> <<<api_call>>>: T5ForConditionalGeneration.from_pretrained('google/byt5-small')
+\<\<\<api_call\>\>\>: T5ForConditionalGeneration.from_pretrained('google/byt5-small')

->
-> <<<api_provider>>>: Hugging Face Transformers
+\<\<\<api_provider\>\>\>: Hugging Face Transformers

->
-> 1. Import the necessary classes from the transformers package, which includes T5Tokenizer and T5ForConditionalGeneration.
+1. Import the necessary classes from the transformers package, which includes T5Tokenizer and T5ForConditionalGeneration.
-> 2. Load the pre-trained model 'google/byt5-small' using T5ForConditionalGeneration.from_pretrained() method.
+2. Load the pre-trained model 'google/byt5-small' using T5ForConditionalGeneration.from_pretrained() method.
 This model is specifically designed for text-to-text generation tasks.
-> 3. Load the tokenizer associated with the model using T5Tokenizer.from_pretrained('google/byt5-small') method.
+3. Load the tokenizer associated with the model using T5Tokenizer.from_pretrained('google/byt5-small') method.
-> 4. Prepare the input text by adding the prefix 'translate English to French:'before the text you want to translate.
+4. Prepare the input text by adding the prefix 'translate English to French:'before the text you want to translate.
-> 5. Tokenize the input text using the tokenizer and generate the output text using the model.
+5. Tokenize the input text using the tokenizer and generate the output text using the model.
-> 6. Decode the output tokens to obtain the translated French text.
+6. Decode the output tokens to obtain the translated French text.

 ### 2️⃣ Prompt: Generate an image from a prompt

-> <<<domain>>>: Multimodal Text-to-Image
+\<\<\<domain\>\>\>: Multimodal Text-to-Image

->
-> <<<api_call>>>: StableDiffusionPipeline.from_pretrained('CompVis/stable-diffusion-v1-4')
+\<\<\<api_call\>\>\>: StableDiffusionPipeline.from_pretrained('CompVis/stable-diffusion-v1-4')

->
-> <<<api_provider>>>: Hugging Face
+\<\<\<api_provider\>\>\>: Hugging Face
-> 1. Import the StableDiffusionPipeline class from the diffusers package and Image class from PIL.
+1. Import the StableDiffusionPipeline class from the diffusers package and Image class from PIL.
-> 2. Load the pretrained StableDiffusionPipeline model with the identifier 'CompVis/stable-diffusion-v1-4'.
+2. Load the pretrained StableDiffusionPipeline model with the identifier 'CompVis/stable-diffusion-v1-4'.
-> 3. Provide the text prompt describing the image you want to generate.
+3. Provide the text prompt describing the image you want to generate.
 For example, 'a beautiful landscape with a mountain range and a river'.
-> 4. Use the pipeline to generate an image based on the provided prompt.
+4. Use the pipeline to generate an image based on the provided prompt.
 The generated image will be stored in the variable 'image'.
 You can then save the image to a file if needed.

 ### 3️⃣ Prompt: Upscale an image

-> <<<domain>>>: Computer Vision Image-to-Image
+\<\<\<domain\>\>\>: Computer Vision Image-to-Image

->
-> <<<api_call>>>: pipeline('image-super-resolution', model='caidas/swin2SR-classical-sr-x4-64')
+\<\<\<api_call\>\>\>: pipeline('image-super-resolution', model='caidas/swin2SR-classical-sr-x4-64')

->
-> <<<api_provider>>>: Hugging Face Transformers
+\<\<\<api_provider\>\>\>: Hugging Face Transformers
-> 1. Import the necessary libraries, which include the 'pipeline' function from transformers and the 'Image' class from PIL.
+1. Import the necessary libraries, which include the 'pipeline' function from transformers and the 'Image' class from PIL.
-> 2. Use the 'pipeline' function to create an instance of the 'image-super-resolution' model with the pre-trained 'caidas/ swin2SR-classical-sr-x4-64' model.
+2. Use the 'pipeline' function to create an instance of the 'image-super-resolution' model with the pre-trained 'caidas/ swin2SR-classical-sr-x4-64' model.
 This model is designed to upscale images by a factor of 4.
-> 3. Load the input image into the 'Image' class and pass it to the model for upscaling.
+3. Load the input image into the 'Image' class and pass it to the model for upscaling.
-> 4. The upscaled image will be saved in the same file with the prefix 'upscaled_'.
+4. The upscaled image will be saved in the same file with the prefix 'upscaled_'.

 ### 4️⃣ Prompt: Our customer is a zoo and we want to help them detect movement of different animals.
 Write a python program in 1 to 2 lines to call API in TensorFlowHub.